mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]mouse**

 	Controls whether or not MAME makes use of mouse controllers.
-When this is enabled, you will likely be unable to use your mouse for other purposes until you exit or pause the game.
+When this is enabled, you will likely be unable to use your mouse for other purposes until you exit or pause the system.
 The default is OFF (*-nomouse*).

 .. _mame-commandline-nojoystick: